junesirius/junesirius.github.io/_posts/Supernatural/Angelic_Black_Death/SPN-Angelic-black-death-whole-novel.md

 #### draft notes

+(To fix plot hole: rock festival but has metal bands & songs, Dean: That's devil's proof right there)

-Metallica lyrics: Chasing Light "down and out as darkness falls, shakes the cage in deep withdrawals, without darkness there’s no light, but he is someone’s little boy"
+Metallica lyrics: Chasing Light "down and out as darkness falls, shakes the cage in deep withdrawals, without darkness there's no light, but he is someone's little boy"

 System of a Down: "angels deserve to die" (Cas: Do I deserve to die?
 Do they?)